Haksell/snowcrash/README.md

 }
 ```

 The program displays the first 1024 characters of the file given as argument, but refuses to read the `token` file.
-However, the only protection is a `strstr` with `"token"`, so we can easily bypass it with a symbolic link.
+However, the only protection is a `strstr` with `"token"`, so we can easily bypass it with a symbolic link, giving us the password for flag08.

 ```shell
 $ ln -s /home/user/level08/token /tmp/link
 $ ./level08 /tmp/link # quif5eloekouj29ke0vouxean
 ```

-We lost some time trying to understand why we couldn't connect to `level09` with the token, even trying John the Ripper on it, until we realized we still needed to log to `flag08` and execute `getflag` here.

 ## level09